SaberMod/GCC_SaberMod/aarch64-branch/gcc/config/aarch64/aarch64-simd.md

 ;; Floating-point operations can raise an exception.
 Vectorizing such ;; operations are safe because of reasons explained below.
 ;;
-;; AArch-v8 permits an extension to enable trapped floating-point ;; exception handling, however this is an optional feature.
+;; ARMv8 permits an extension to enable trapped floating-point ;; exception handling, however this is an optional feature.
 In the ;; event of a floating-point exception being raised by vectorised ;; code then:
 ;; 1.
 If trapped floating-point exceptions are available, then a trap ;;     will be taken when any lane raises an enabled exception.
-A trap ;;     handler may determine which lane raised the exception by ;;     performing the operations sequentially or using some other ;;     implementation-defined mechanism.
+A trap ;;     handler may determine which lane raised the exception.
 ;; 2.
 Alternatively a sticky exception flag is set in the ;;     floating-point status register (FPSR).
 Software may explicitly ;;     test the exception flags, in which case the tests will either